azurastar134/IMI/README.md

 artificial_stock_market.ipynb is the file that consists my complex system model by simulating it as an agend-based model.
 The purpose of this was to immitate a complex system as the stock market and be able to study the dynamics of behind the market when COVID-19 hits it.

 Additionally, 3 pdfs with some coding of a free standing course in physics with every detail written there.

+Lastly, some .py files with some small tasks that read from files.